trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 ### OnlyKey Quick Setup {#quick-setup}

 {% include important.html content="Quick setup is the quickest way to set up a new OnlyKey and there are no apps required.
-However, to take advantage of many of the OnlyKey features the OnlyKey app is required." %}
+However, to take advantage of OnlyKey's many features, the OnlyKey app is required." %}

-To complete OnlyKey quick setup follow the instructions below:
+To complete OnlyKey quick setup, please follow the instructions below:

 - Open a text editor such as notepad on a trusted computer
 - Click inside the text editor
 - Insert OnlyKey into the USB port on your computer
 - Hold button #3 on your OnlyKey down for 5+ seconds and then release

 {% include callout.html content="OnlyKey will type out instructions for you to follow into the text editor.
 Follow these instructions to set PINs on OnlyKey and a backup passphrase.
 You can choose to have OnlyKey automatically generate random PINs or set PINs yourself.
-When setting a PIN keep in mind that remembering a pattern may be easier than remembering numbers." type="default" %}
+When setting a PIN, please keep in mind that remembering a pattern may be easier than remembering numbers." type="default" %}

-- When you are complete the quick setup you will see the text 'SETUP COMPLETE, DELETE THIS TEXT'
+- When you complete the quick setup, you will see the text 'SETUP COMPLETE, DELETE THIS TEXT'
 - Make sure you have carefully written down your PINs and backup passphrase and store this in a secure location
-- When finished enter your PIN onto OnlyKey to start using your new device, OnlyKey is ready for use as a security key (FIDO2/U2F) and for challenge-response
+- When finished, enter your PIN onto OnlyKey to start using your new device; OnlyKey is ready for use as a security key (FIDO2/U2F) and for challenge-response

  ***To use OnlyKey for password management, file encryption, and secure messaging follow the steps below to install the OnlyKey app***.